Rakibul73/rtc_project_backend_main/README.md

 # Custom API Server for [PSTU RTC Project Management (Frontend)](https://github.com/Rakibul73/rtc_project_fronend)

 This is a simple Flask-based API server that provides endpoints to interact with the project `PSTU RTC Project Management System`.
-It allows you to add data using both POST and GET methods and retrieve the stored data.
+It allows you to add data using both POST and GET methods and retrieve the stored data from `MySQL`.
 This can be useful for various applications, including implementing a `Research & Training Center` management system.

 ## Table of Contents